-The following table sets forth information regarding all persons known by the Company to be the beneficial owner of more than 5% of our common stock as of the record date.
+The following table sets forth information regarding all persons known by the Company to be the beneficial owner of more than 5% of our common stock as of the record date:

+Number of Shares

-Five Percent (5%) Stockholders Number of Shares and Nature of Beneficial Ownership Percentage of Class (%)
+Five Percent (5%) and Nature of Percentage

+Stockholders Beneficial Ownership of Class (%)

 Apex Holdco L.P.
 (1)

 767 Fifth Avenue

-New York, NY 10153 11,373,352 76.5
+New York, NY 10153 2 11,373,352 76.5

-(1) Represents shares held by Apex Holdco.
-We understand that: (1) Apex Holdco GP LLC, a Delaware limited liability company ("Apex Holdco GP") is the sole general partner of Apex Holdco and has control over its affairs and investment decisions, including the power to vote or dispose of the shares of common stock held by Apex Holdco; (2) JCF Associates IV L.P., a Cayman Islands exempted limited partnership ("JCF IV LP") is the sole member-manager of Apex Holdco GP and has control over its affairs and investment decisions, including, indirectly, the power to vote or dispose of the shares of common stock held by Apex Holdco; (3) JCF Associates IV Ltd., a Cayman Islands exempted company ("JCF IV GP") is the sole general partner of JCF IV LP and has control over its affairs and investment decisions, including, indirectly, including the power to vote or dispose of the shares of common stock held by Apex Holdco; and (4) J. Christopher Flowers controls JCF IV GP and thus may be deemed to be in control of and therefore the beneficial owner of Apex Holdco.
+Represents shares held by Apex Holdco L.P..
+We understand that as of June 21, 2021: (1) Apex Holdco GP LLC, a Delaware limited liability company ("Apex Holdco GP") is the sole general partner of Apex Holdco and has control over its affairs and investment decisions, including the power to vote or dispose of the shares of common stock held by Apex Holdco; (2) JCF Associates IV L.P., a Cayman Islands exempted limited partnership ("JCF IV LP") is the sole member-manager of Apex Holdco GP and has control over its affairs and investment decisions, including, indirectly, the power to vote or dispose of the shares of common stock held by Apex Holdco; (3) JCF Associates IV Ltd., a Cayman Islands exempted company ("JCF IV GP") is the sole general partner of JCF IV LP and has control over its affairs and investment decisions, including, indirectly, including the power to vote or dispose of the shares of common stock held by Apex Holdco; (4) J. Christopher Flowers controls JCF IV GP and thus may be deemed to be in control of and therefore the beneficial owner of Apex Holdco; and (5) While the structural or individual ownership of APEX Holdco L.P. may change from time to time, it is intended that Apex Holdco L.P. will continue to be the holder of shares of Vericity.